ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

     <iframe width="1164" height="655" src="https://www.youtube.com/embed/1zvohULpe_0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
 Understanding a neural network is difficult, we don't actually know what is happening inside of it.
-We need ways of visualizing and understanding what happens inside to help debug and improve the networks.
+We need ways of visualizing and understanding what happens inside to help debug and improve these networks.
 For convolutional neural networks this helps us see what the network sees and how it identifies and uses parts of the input to get to the desired output.